enkidevs/curriculum/mongodb/intro/intro/types-of-nosql.md

 ### Document databases

 **Document databases** represent an extension to `Key-value` databases.
 They store data in sets of key-value dictionaries called *documents*, encoded as JSON, BSON (Strictly on MongoDB), XML or YAML.

 Document databases organize documents into groups called *collections*.

-Unlike a Key-Value database where a key-value dictionary is inherently opaque to the database, a Document database understands the internal structure of these dictionaries.
+Unlike a Key-Value database, where a key-value dictionary is inherently opaque to the database, a Document database understands the internal structure of these dictionaries.

 This allows us to query a Document database for information based on any part of a document's shape, not just the key.